List of The Godfather characters: Jack Woltz

 Jack Woltz is a ruthless, cutthroat movie producer portrayed by John Marley in The Godfather (1972) and who also features marginally more prominently in the novel of the same name.
 In the film, events involving him occur as follows:

 Woltz is a movie producer, currently making an epic war picture.
-Despite the fact that Johnny Fontane would be perfect for the role of the film's hero, Wolz staunchly refuses to cast him.
+Despite the fact that Johnny Fontane would be perfect for the role of the film's hero, Woltz staunchly refuses to cast him.
 Fontane visits Vito Corleone on the day of his daughter's wedding to ask if the mafia Don is able to get him the part, and starts breaking down.
-Vito tells him to "act like a man" but, as Johnny is his godson, he agrees get the part for him.
+Vito tells him to "act like a man" but, as Johnny is his godson, he agrees to get the part for him.

 Vito sends Tom Hagen to visit Woltz, and while Woltz still staunchly refuses, he invites Hagen to his home.
 Woltz shows Hagen around his luxurious manor, and shows him his expensive racehorse: Khartoum.
 At dinner, Woltz tells Hagen that he will not cast Fontane because he ran off with an actress he loved.
 Tom leaves telling Woltz that Vito is a man who will want to hear bad news immediately.
-At the same time, Hagen notices that Woltz is having sex with Jane, a 15-year-old teenage actress whom he had seen the day before at the studio.
+At the same time, Hagen notices that Woltz is having an affair with Jane, a 15-year-old teenage actress whom he had seen the day before at the studio.
 Vito, upon learning this, calls it "infamy."

 The next day, Woltz wakes up to find blood covering his bed.
-Frantically pulling off his bedsheets, he soon discovers, he is not bleeding.
+Frantically pulling off his bedsheets, he soon discovers he is not bleeding.
 It is, in fact, the severed head of his horse: Khartoum.
 Woltz later casts Johnny in the part.